-Design is more important than ever.
+Design is more important than ever, and design systems have become a huge piece

-There’s only one way to stop the growth of the chaos.
+chaos.
 Committing to running a design system process.
 Gradual growth of a design

 Design scales.
 But it scales only with a design system.